Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/fields.rst

 Number fields store values and units.

-First type of number field shows triangles pointing left (◂) and right (▸) on the sides of the field when mouse pointer is on top of the field.
+First type of number field shows triangles pointing left (<) and right (>) on the sides of the field when mouse pointer is over the field.
-Second field type sliders have a colored bar in the background to illustrate value over a range, e.g. percentage values.
+Sliders the second number field type have a colored bar in the background to illustrate value over a range, e.g. percentage values.

 The value can be edited in several ways: